mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 So... what are we going to talk about?
-* We're not gonna talk about your average custom mechanical keyboard
+* We're *NOT* gonna talk about your average custom mechanical keyboard
-* We're gonna talk about small from factor (sub 40% i.e. 35 keys), ergonomic, low profile (choc), open-source(mostly), mechanical keyboards
+* We're gonna talk about small from factor (which means less than 40 keys), ergonomic, open-source, mechanical keyboards
-* We're gonna talk about what firmware/software features/techniques make them a viable option (features that can be applied even to normal keyboards)
+* We're gonna talk about what firmware/software features make them a viable option (Features that can be applied even to normal keyboards)
-* ... and, above all, **why** should you want to try them.
+* ... and, above all, **why** should you want to use them.

 BTW, the keyboards in the bottom picture are all mine...
 I warned you I am a keyboard addict.
 -->